 BASI Level 1,2 & 3 (ISIA)

-After the BASI level 1 and 2 - which you can train for over 11 weeks with SnowSkool - it’s time for the Level 3 ISIA: an international qualification that's made up of quite a few modules:
+After the BASI level 1 and 2 - which you can train for with the 11 weeks snowboard instructor course with SnowSkool - it’s time for the Level 3 ISIA: an international qualification that's made up of quite a few modules:

 The 200 hours teaching experience must be completed before doing the technical and teaching modules but the other modules can be undertaken in any order.